 To address the elephant in the room first – The Real Coconut is an expensive restaurant.
 Poised on one of the most picturesque decks on the beachfront, The Real Coconut offers plush seating both indoor and outdoor, with a stunning view just a short walk from the water.

 It is located at the Sanara Tulum luxury hotel, with perfectly landscaped palm trees and swings along the sandy walkways.
-The Real Coconut has a lot of plant-based vegan and vegetarian menu options, as well as alternatives to fit any dietary concern.
+The Real Coconut has a lot of plant-based vegan and vegetarian menu options and alternatives to fit any dietary concern.

 For something light and refreshing as you rest from the sun, grab one of their signature smoothies, juices, or wellness shots and elixirs.
-For something heartier, The Real Coconut is open for breakfast, lunch, dinner, and weekend brunch.
+The Real Coconut is open for breakfast, lunch, dinner, and weekend brunch for something heartier.

 Mix and match their delicious tapas like barbeque chicken skewers, ceviche, or avocado fries.
 Or opt for a full meal like their customizable nacho bowl, exciting tacos, or their fresh catch-of-the-day plate.

 But again, this restaurant is on the more expensive side, with most items starting at 350+ pesos and juices and smoothies around 240 pesos.
 So if you get drinks and a few tapas, it can really add up.
 But the view is amazing, and the staff is very friendly and inviting.

 Plus, you can hit the beach straight after or check out some boutique shopping at the hotel – including products from the restaurant!
 If you don’t have space on your carry-on, no worries, they have one of the best website interfaces of all Mexican online stores in Tulum!